 When you have selected a folder on the favorite folder area, this operation removes it from the favorite folder instead of deleting it.
 In Mac OS, [Delete] is displayed as the item name.

-- Del (Windows) / Command + Delete (Mac OS)
+Del (Windows) / Command + Delete (Mac OS)

-- Deleting File or Folder
+Deleting File or Folder

-- Adding Folder to the Favorite Folder